A Convenient Representation Theory of Lorentzian Pseudo-Tensors: $\mathcal{P}$ and $\mathcal{T}$ in $\operatorname{O}(1,3)$: The Structure of O(1,3) The Structure of the Entire Lorentz Group

-We might also say that the angle parameter $\theta$ is uncharged under the discrete reflection group, i.e. $K[\theta] = 1$.
-It is also well known that any proper orthochronus Lorentz transform may be decomposed as a pure boost, followed by a rotation:
+We say the rotation parameter $\theta$ is uncharged under the discrete reflection group: $K[\theta] = 1$.
+It is well known that any proper orthochronus Lorentz transform may be decomposed as a pure boost, followed by a rotation: